 The MCU California Endorsement requires the addition of BIOL 2030 Microbiology, 1 cr. for students enrolled in the bachelor's program.

 Application Deadlines

-MCU allows students to begin a degree program three times each year.
+MCU allows students to matriculate as a degree-seeking student three times each year on a trimester schedule.
 All application materials must be submitted prior to the application deadlines to be considered for acceptance.

 Application Process